 A warning, though – TunnelBear only permits its free VPN users to transfer 500MB data per month, which isn’t much at all, let alone for torrenting.

-For the best all-round torrenting experience it’s definitely worth paying for a premium VPN service.
+However, for the best unrestricted torrenting experience it’s definitely worth paying for a premium VPN service.

-A premium VPN service will allow you to connect to a wider range of VPN servers and won’t limit your bandwidth usage, so you can torrent as much as you want.
-Our current top VPN services for torrenting are:
+Top of the range paid VPNs have a wider range of servers and won’t limit your bandwidth usage, so you can torrent as much as you want.

 Do I Really Need a VPN for Torrenting?